vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 rings and unsullied garments; the person would long dwell

 in Indraloka; HV 567-568 (from Bhav.
 U.).
 Pauruṣapratipad-vrata-begin on Cai. śu.
-1st tithi; tithi-yrata;
+1st tithi; tithi-vrata;

 the performer standing in holy water should contemplate on Viṣnu, should offer worship with gandha and the rest and recite Purusasūkta (Rg.
 X. 90.
 1-16); for a year on both